dotnet/docs/docs/core/resilience/http-resilience.md

 - Retrieves the named options from the <xref:Microsoft.Extensions.Options.IOptionsMonitor%601> service.
 - Adds a retry strategy with the retrieved options to the resilience builder.

-For more information, see [Polly docs: Advanced dependency injection](https://www.pollydocs.org/advanced/dependency-injection.html).
+For more information, see [Polly docs: Advanced dependency injection](https://www.pollydocs.org/advanced/dependency-injection#dynamic-reloads).

 This example relies on an options section that is capable of change, such as an _appsettings.json_ file.
 Consider the following _appsettings.json_ file:

 :::code language="json" source="snippets/http-resilience/appsettings.json":::

-Now imagine that these options were bound to the apps configuration, binding the `HttpRetryStrategyOptions` to the `"RetryOptions"` section:
+Now imagine that these options were bound to the app's configuration, binding the `HttpRetryStrategyOptions` to the `"RetryOptions"` section:

 :::code language="csharp" source="snippets/http-resilience/Program.RetryOptions.cs" id="options":::